Multi-species McKean-Vlasov dynamics in non-convex landscapes: Linearization of the multi-species McKean-Vlasov System

 {\it Proof of Proposition~\ref{prop:null_space_multi}} The proof of Part (a) follows from the structural assumption and Remark~\ref{rem:spectral_gap}.
 The proof of Part (b) follows from the structural assumption and Lemma~\ref{lem:null_space}.

-We remark that, for the case of the multi-species Desai-Zwanzing model, and, in particular, under the structural assumption, the coupled McKean-Vlasov PDE is equivalent to the infinite-dimensional ODE system of the moments.
+We remark that, for the case of the multi-species Desai--Zwanzig model, and, in particular, under the structural assumption, the coupled McKean-Vlasov PDE is equivalent to the infinite-dimensional ODE system of the moments.
 Since the calculations are very similar to the ones presented in~\cite{Dawson83}, we do not present the details.